RoundaboutTeam/etherless-server/README.md

 # etherless-server

-Module for ethereum events listening and managing of calls to AWS lambda functions.
+Module for Ethereum events listening and managing of calls to AWS lambda functions.

-Run "ts-node app.ts" to run server.
+Run "npm start" to run server.